Joint Species Distribution Modeling of Percentage Cover Data with Exclusive Competition for Space: Results

-Model comparison with cross-validation did not indicate clear differences between the best models: LMC(1)$_\mathrm{S}$+DM, LMC(2)$_\mathrm{S}$+DM and LMC(1)$_\mathrm{NS}$+DM.
+Model comparison with CV did not indicate clear differences between the best models: LMC(1)$_\mathrm{S}$+DM, LMC(2)$_\mathrm{S}$+DM and LMC(1)$_\mathrm{NS}$+DM.
 Moreover, the former two were practically the same model since LMC(2) effectively reduced to LMC(1).
 Hence, we conducted model validation for the latter two.
-The randomized PIT$_2$ and PIT$_4$ histograms for the LMC(1)$_\mathrm{NS}$+DM and LMC(2)$_\mathrm{S}$+DM models (Figures~\ref{PIT1} and S4) show moderate departure from uniformity and they indicate that the total percentage cover is to some extent underestimated in average over the cross-validation folds.
-However, it should be noted that the PIT$_2$ and PIT$_4$ histograms are formed from only 200 and 32 posterior predictive distributions so the deviation from uniformity is likely also due randomness.
-The species wise PIT$_1$ histograms for LMC(2)$_\mathrm{S}$+DM and LMC(1)$_\mathrm{NS}$+DM models (Figures S5 and S6 are close to uniform for all other species except S. \emph{papillosum} for which the PIT$_1$ histogram is slightly $\cup$-shaped indicating underestimation of predictive uncertainty.
+Q-Q plots with point-wise 95$\%$ confidence intervals of the randomized PIT$_2$ and PIT$_4$ for the LMC(1)$_\mathrm{NS}$+DM and LMC(2)$_\mathrm{S}$+DM models (Figure~\ref{PIT1} and B4) show moderate departure from uniformity and they indicate that the total percentage cover is to some extent underestimated in average over the CV folds.
+However, it should be noted that Q-Q plots of the PIT$_2$ are formed from only 200 and Q-Q plots of the PIT$_4$ from 32 posterior predictive distributions.
+Hence, the deviation from uniformity is likely also due to randomness.
+Similar deviations from uniformity were observed also in the simulation study with the Cov+LMC(1)$_{\text{S}}$ model, which was corresponded to the true data generating process in the simulation study (Figures~A5-A7).
+The species wise Q-Q plots of the PIT$_1$ for LMC(2)$_\mathrm{S}$+DM and LMC(1)$_\mathrm{NS}$+DM models (Figures B5 and B6) are close to uniform for all other species except S. \emph{papillosum} for which Q-Q plots of the PIT$_1$ is slightly $\cup$-shaped indicating underestimation of predictive uncertainty.
 This deviation from uniformity was more distinct for LMC(2)$_\mathrm{S}$+DM than LMC(1)$_\mathrm{NS}$+DM.
-Out of all species, S. \emph{papillosum} was the one showing the most clear non-stationarity in the posterior of the latent function of LMC(1)$_\mathrm{NS}$+DM model giving some evidence that non-stationary Gaussian process prior migh have been benefitial in this case.
-The species wise PIT$_3$ histograms for LMC(2)$_\mathrm{S}$+DM and LMC(1)$_\mathrm{NS}$+DM models (Figures S7 and S8) do not show clear deviations from uniformity even though the histograms are more noisy than the PIT$_1$ histograms.
+Out of all species, S. \emph{papillosum} was the one showing the most clear non-stationarity in the latent function of LMC(1)$_\mathrm{NS}$+DM model indicating that non-stationary Gaussian process prior might have been benefitial in this case.
+For most species the species wise Q-Q plots of the PIT$_3$ for LMC(2)$_\mathrm{S}$+DM and LMC(1)$_\mathrm{NS}$+DM models (Figures B7 and B8) do not show clear deviations from uniformity even though the Q-Q plots are noisier than the Q-Q plots of the PIT$_1$.

-\subsection{Percentage cover predictions and species interactions}
+\subsubsection{Percentage cover predictions and species interactions}